 DegreeWorks is a web-based advising tool and degree audit program.
-It allows you and your advisor to view up-to-date information about your progress towards graduation.
+It allows you and your adviser to view up-to-date information about your progress toward graduation.

 To begin, log into signon.stjohns.edu and click on DegreeWorks (see below image).
 Enter your X-ID number to generate your Advisement Report.
 The Advisement Report shows which degree requirements have been met, which are in progress, and which are still outstanding.
-Additionally, information on advisement reports is "real-time" - accurate at the point in time the report is run.
+Additionally, information on advisement reports is in "real-time" and is accurate at the point in time the report is run.

-For more information regarding DegreeWorks, please refer to the Office of the Registrar's website at https://www.stjohns.edu/academics/office-registrar.
+Visit the Office of the Registrar's webpage at www.stjohns.edu/academics/office-registrar for more information regarding DegreeWorks.